ethereum/ethereum-org-website/src/content/contributing/translation-program/playbook/index.md

 An example workflow in this case would be:

-1. **Preparing the files for translation** – It sounds simple, however, there are a couple of important things you need to consider.
+1. **Preparing the files for translation** – It sounds simple; however, you need to consider a couple of important things.
 At this step, you should have a clear plan on how the entire process should work.
 - *Which file types will you be using?
 What format do you want to receive your translated files in?*
     - If your content is available in DOCX or MD format, the approach will be much more straightforward than if you are translating a PDF version of your Whitepaper or other documents.
 - *Which localization tools support this file type?
 Can the file be translated in a way that retains the original formatting?*
-    - Not all file types support direct localization (e.g., PDF files, image files) and not all localization tools support all file types.
+    - Not all file types support direct localization (e.g., PDF files, image files), and not all localization tools support all file types.
 - *Who will be translating the content?
-Will you be ordering professional translations, or relying on volunteers?*
+Will you be ordering professional translations or relying on volunteers?*
     - This affects a number of other decisions you need to make.
 For example, professional translators are more comfortable working with advanced localization tools than volunteers.
 - *What are your expectations for the linguists?
 If you are using a language service provider, what do they expect from you?*
     - This is the step to make sure your goals, expectations, and timelines are aligned.
 - *Is all the content for translation equally important?
 Should some content be translated first?*
-    - There are a number of ways to prioritize certain content, which should be translated and implemented first.
-If you have a lot of content for translation, you can use version control to make sure the translators are aware of which content should be prioritized.
+    - There are some ways to prioritize certain content, which should be translated and implemented first.
+For example, if you have a lot of content for translation, you can use version control to make sure the translators are aware of which they should prioritize.

-2. **Sharing the files for translation** – This step also requires some long-term thinking, and is not as straightforward as sending the source files to a language service provider.
+2. **Sharing the files for translation** – This step also requires some long-term thinking and is not as straightforward as sending the source files to a language service provider.
 - *Who will be translating the content?
 How many people will be involved in this process?*
-    - If you are planning on using a localization tool, this step is simplified, since you can upload the source files to the tool directly.
-This is also true if the translation process will take place on the hosting service, since the source files don’t need to be exported anywhere.
+    - If you plan to use a localization tool, this step is simplified since you can upload the source files to the tool directly.
+This is also true if the translation process takes place on the hosting service since the source files don’t need to be exported anywhere.
 - *Will the source files be handled manually, or can this process be automated?*
     - Most localization tools allow for some type of integration or automation of the file management process.
 On the other hand, if you are working with individual translators and not using a localization tool, manually sending source files to hundreds or thousands of translators is not a scalable process.
 - *Which tools will be used for the localization?*